Kernel Mean Embedding of Distributions: A Review and Beyond: Maximum Mean Discrepancy

 A natural application of the MMD is \emph{two-sample testing}: a statistical hypothesis test for equality of two samples.
 In particular, we test the \emph{null hypothesis} $H_0: \|\muv_{\pp{P}}-\muv_{\pp{Q}}\|_{\hbspace}=0$ against the \emph{alternative hypothesis} $H_1: \|\muv_{\pp{P}}-\muv_{\pp{Q}}\|_{\hbspace}\neq 0$.
-However, even if the two samples are drawn from the same distribution, the MMD criterion may still be non-zero due to the finite sample. \citet{Gretton12:KTT} proposes two distribution-free tests based on large deviation bounds (using Rademacher complexity and bound on $U$-statistics of \citet{Hoeffding48:UStat}) and the third one based on the asymptotic distribution of the test statistics.
-The tests based on large deviation bounds are generally more conservative than the latter as they do not characterize the distribution of MMD explicitly.
-The MMD-based test can be viewed as a generalization of the Kolmogorov-Smirnov test to the multivariate case \citep{Gretton12:KTT}.
+However, even if the two samples are drawn from the same distribution, the MMD criterion may still be non-zero due to the finite sample. \citet{Gretton12:KTT} proposes two distribution-free tests based on large deviation bounds (using Rademacher complexity and bound on $U$-statistics of \citealp{Hoeffding48:UStat}) and the third one based on the asymptotic distribution of the test statistics.
+The tests based on large deviation bounds are generally more conservative than the latter as the critical value is distribution independent, \ie~it is independent of the knowledge of $\pp{P}$ and $\pp{Q}$.

 The MMD test has several advantages over existing methods proposed in the literature \citep{Anderson94:TwoSample,BiauG05:Asymp,Nguyen08:DivFunc}.
 First, the MMD test is distribution free.\footnote{Note that even if a test is consistent, it is not possible to distinguish distributions with high probability at a given, fixed sample size.} That is, the assumption on the parametric form of the underlying distribution is not needed.
 Furthermore, like most of the kernel-based tests, \eg, \citet{Harchaoui07:Homogeneity}, the test can be applied in structured domains like graphs and documents as soon as the positive definite kernel is well-defined.
-Lastly, an availability of the asymptotic distribution of the test statistics allows for better approximation of the empirical estimates of the test statistics.
+Lastly, an availability of the asymptotic distribution of the test statistic allows for better approximation of the empirical estimates of the test statistic.